You are your voice

 Not accepting ourselves means being unable to accept our thoughts and feelings in the present moment.
 I’ve experienced this at times when I felt like I had to feel a certain way towards a situation, when in reality I was repressing my true feelings.
 The thing is, in some way or another the emotions we hold back will come out whether we like it or not!
 I see this in myself when I feel angry at someone, but rather than constructively sharing that anger with them, I try to keep my voice calm and not show what I’m feeling inside.

 But what happens is that my voice ends up shaking from the anger.
-I then feel frustrated because I wasn’t able to control the sound of my voice in that moment and hide my anger.
+I then feel frustrated because I wasn’t able to control the sound of my voice at that moment and hide my anger.
 And this frustration then leads to a split being caused within me, which further impacts my voice.
 Often it makes my voice break, causing me to not be able to express myself at all.
 Then I feel incredibly frustrated, shut down and sad, leading to even more frustration and the cycle continues!

 Vocal Freedom comes through Correct Technique & Self-Acceptance